 Throughout my life, I’ve had my share of creative phases, typically making them most obvious through my childhood Christmas lists.
 One year I wanted sketchbooks.
 The next I wanted clay.
 The year after, a book on how to play the drums.

 It wasn’t until high school that I recognized my love for reading might translate into a love for writing.
-I decided to study English in college, and after graduating with honors I began my professional career in publishing soon after.
+I decided to study English in college, and after graduating with honors I began my professional career in publishing.
 I had finally found a creative outlet that stuck.

 Since then, I’ve been writing as often as I can, sharpening my skills and learning new ways to tell stories along the way.
 My work ranges from deeply researched, long-form articles to quick social media posts.